Manigoud452/student/README.md

 - 🎨 Customizable design using CSS
 - 📱 Responsive layout for mobile and desktop
 - 🔗 Internal linking for smooth navigation
+---

-  just download the zip file and open it in a vs code,make changes like changing the subject names ,file of subject notes and on the live server and add notes of the subjects
+  just download the zip file and open it in a vs code,make changes like replacing the subject names ,file of subject notes and on the live server

+---
   Want help designing the homepage or adding semester tabs dynamically?
 I’d love to help you build it out!